 , Everfair , and dozens of short stories, many of which can be found in the James Tiptree, Jr. Award winning and World Fantasy Award nominated collection Talk Like A Man .
-Nisi is the co-editor of Filter House Stories for Chip, , and most recently Strange Matings: Octavia E. Butler, Feminism, Science Fiction, and African American Voices She edits reviews for New Suns: Original Speculative Fiction by People of Color. , a literary quarterly from Aqueduct Press.
-She is a founding member of the Carl Brandon Society and has served on the board for the Clarion West writing workshop.
+Nisi is the co-editor of Filter House Stories for Chip, , and most recently Strange Matings: Octavia E. Butler, Feminism, Science Fiction, and African American Voices They edit reviews for New Suns: Original Speculative Fiction by People of Color. , a literary quarterly from Aqueduct Press.
+They are a founding member of the Carl Brandon Society and has served on the board for the Clarion West writing workshop.
 The Cascadia Subduction Zone

 Nisi developed the Writing the Other workshop with Cynthia Ward, and has taught it for over a decade in person and online.

 Speculative fiction writer, media critic, reviewer, and podcaster.
 Tempest’s fiction has appeared in award-winning magazines (

 Strange Horizons and Electric Velocipede) and best-selling anthologies ( , Diverse Energies , Federations ); her essays and criticism have appeared on io9, NPR, Tor.com, In the Shadow of the Towers , Chicks Dig Time Lords , and Chicks Unravel Time .
 She volunteers for a number of non-profit organizations, served as a juror for the 2008 James Tiptree Jr. Award, organized fundraising auctions and salons for the Interstitial Arts Foundation, and raised funds for Clarion West, her writing workshop alma mater.
 Currently, she serves on the board of the Carl Brandon Society, an organization dedicated to increasing racial and ethnic diversity in the production of and audience for speculative fiction.
 The Usual Path to Publication

 She has taught Writing the Other classes since 2014.